LeonidMarushevskyi/geo-services-api/README.md

 The Docker env-file option provides a convenient method to supply these variables.
 These instructions assume an env file called .env located in the current directory.
 The repository contains a sample env file called env.sample.

 Further configuration options are available in the file config/geo-services-api.yml.

+# Questions

+If you have any questions regarding the contents of this repository, please email the Office of Systems Integration at FOSS@osi.ca.gov.